gchure/phd/docs/src/chapter_02/section_05_results.md

 ### Data Collapse of Induction Profiles

-Our primary interest heretofore was to determine the system response at a specific inducer concentration, repressor copy number, and repressor-DNA binding energy.
+&nbsp;&nbsp;&nbsp;&nbsp;Our primary interest heretofore was to determine the system response at a specific inducer concentration, repressor copy number, and repressor-DNA binding energy.
 However, the cell does not necessarily ``care about'' the precise number of repressors in the system or the binding energy of an individual operator.
 The